vectordotdev/vector/docs/content/en/highlights/2021-07-13-helm-customConfig.md

   domains: ["config"]
 ---

-...
+With the release of Vector 0.15.0, we have introduced a new method of configuring Vector through Helm.
+This new method uses YAML configuration files, and in a coming release will become the default configuration method.

 ## Upgrade Guide

+Those using the `sources`, `transforms`, and `sinks` keys are already YAML (excluding any usage of `rawConfig`) and only need to be moved under the new `customConfig` and properly indented.
+For configurations taking advantage of the named keys (`kubernetesLogsSource`, `vectorSink`, etc), users can reference the the YAML configuration provided in the `values.yaml`.

 We've configured the ConfigMap template to `fail` if the deprecated keys are enabled at the same time as the new YAML based configurations.
 The following values can be used to disable the old deprecated keys and use the new YAML based configuration with default values.

 ```yaml title="disable-deprecated.yaml"
 globalOptions: